Girgias/php-rfcs/container-offset-behaviour.md

 #### Offset types that warn about being cast to int

-The following types `null`, `false`, `true`, and `float` have very simple behaviour, they simply emit the following warning on read, write, and also read-write (prior to the ``Error`` being thrown) operations:
+The offset types
+- `null`
+- `bool`
+- `float`

+have a simple behaviour.
+They are cast to `int` and behave like an integer offset.

+The following warning is emitted for all operations except existence check operations (this includes read-write operations which emits the warning prior to the `Error` being thrown) before being cast to `int`:
 ```
 Warning: String offset cast occurred
 ```

-Before being cast to integers and following the behaviour of an integer offset.

-However, there is a caveat for floating point numbers that are fractional, non-finite, or do not fit in an integer which emit the following deprecation notice when using an existence check with ``isset()`` or ``empty()``:
+However, floating point numbers that are fractional, non-finite, or do not fit in an integer;
+emit the following deprecation notice when using an existence check with ``isset()`` or ``empty()``:
 ```
 Deprecated: Implicit conversion from float %F to int loses precision
 ```